ShradhaSK/minesweeper-game/README.md

 - In the GitHub repository, navigate to the Settings tab From the source section drop-down menu
 - Select the Master Branch Once the master branch has been selected
 - Wait until the page is automatically refreshed with a detailed ribbon display to indicate successful deployment and the link to the deployed page.

+# Testing

+- I tested playing the game on different browsers:
+  - Chrome
+  - Safari
+  - Firefox

+- I confirmed that the game always behaved as expected.

+-

 # Next Steps